joshsoftware/minion-api/readme.md

 #### POST /servers

+(Authentication not required here since we want to allow easy server registration.
+The user will be responsible for specifying their organization id in a config file that the minion agent will read, and that agent will be responsible for issuing this HTTP request.)

 Server registration as described above.
 A Minion agent will register a server by performing a POST request with a body similar to the following example: